 Several major global aerospace players have important operations in the region.
 The principal hub of the cluster is the heart of civil aerospace operations at Rolls-Royce, the world's second largest manufacturer of aircraft engines, in Derby.
 Rolls-Royce accounts for one in four of the cluster's jobs.
 Radiating from this hub across the East and West Midlands are the supply chains that define the cluster's nerve system, linking the local nodes where aero-engine parts are made and where electronic and mechanical systems that control how the engine operates are designed and built.

-A second cluster hub is organised around the companies Rolls-Royce Control Systems, Meggitt, Moog and UTC Aerospace Systems, in Birmingham, Wolverhampton and Coventry, which supply electro-mechanical systems to control aircraft moving parts — wing flaps and slats, landing gear, wheels and brakes — to aircraft makers like Airbus, BAE Systems and Boeing, and (as above) similar control systems to Rolls-Royce and engine makers across the globe.
+A second cluster hub is organised around the companies Collins Aerospace, Rolls-Royce Control Systems, Meggitt and Moog, in Birmingham, Wolverhampton and Coventry, which supply electro-mechanical systems to control aircraft moving parts — wing flaps and slats, landing gear, wheels and brakes — to aircraft makers like Airbus, BAE Systems and Boeing, and (as above) similar control systems to Rolls-Royce and engine makers across the globe.

 At the base of the supply chain, the Midlands hosts the UK's specialist aerospace materials producers including Alcoa (aluminium) and Timet (titanium) in Birmingham, Special Metals Wiggin (specialised alloys) in Hereford as well as Cytec (carbon fibre materials) in Derbyshire.

 The economic and technology dynamics of the Midlands aerospace cluster are examined in this in-depth MAA study:

 - systems that power aircraft: gas turbine engines and other aircraft propulsion systems